vsnyc/quickstart-workshop/content/60_implementing/20_create_parameters.md

 Open *submodules/quickstart-aws-vpc/aws-vpc.template* file to evaluate the *VPC Quick Start* parameters.

+*VPC Quick Start* provide variety of parameters to customize the VPC architecture depending upon your needs.

-Following parameters values needs to be passed to the **VPC Quick Start** template.
+For this workshop, following parameters values needs to be passed to the **VPC Quick Start** template.

 | Parameter Key | Description | Default Value|
 | ------------- | ----------- | ------------ |